MAIRA-2: Grounded Radiology Report Generation: Discussion

-One limitation of this work is the absence of prior studies in our grounded reporting dataset, preventing an understanding of the importance of prior study information on grounding specifically.
+\evmetric however has limitations.
+For example, it does not distinguish between the \emph{nature} of errors beyond factuality, relying on strict logical entailment.
+This means some errors may be more or less clinically significant, and `partial errors' are penalised (for example, correctly describing the presence of a pneumothorax, but not that it has improved).
+By analysing a sentence at a time, it is also unable to detect internal inconsistencies in either generated or ground-truth reports, as uncovered by qualitative review.
+By open-sourcing \evmetric, we support further improvements to enable better evaluation standards on the task of radiology report generation including grounding.

+Another limitation of this work is that neither of the grounded reporting datasets have all of the desirable inputs -- \eightk does not have priors, and \padchesttwo does not have sections other than \reportsection{Findings}.
+This limits our ability to probe the interaction between additional inputs and performance on grounding specifically.
+Further, although we conducted extensive qualitative analyses, these were predominantly with a single radiologist, limiting generalisability, especially as reporting styles can differ with geography.

 Our ablations also indicate that the model may not be using additional imaging information to the fullest extent, instead exploiting shortcuts available in the report sections used as inputs.
 Other methods to incorporate additional imaging information may prove superior to our token concatenation approach.
-Finally, we acknowledge that \evmetric does not distinguish between the \emph{nature} of errors beyond factuality, relying on strict logical entailment.
-This means some errors may be more or less clinically significant, and `partial errors' are penalised (for example, correctly describing the presence of a pneumothorax, but not that it has improved).
-By open-sourcing \evmetric, we support further improvements to enable better evaluation standards on the task of radiology report generation.

 Overall we have demonstrated that grounded radiology reporting is possible with \mairatwo.
-Although performance in automated report generation continues to improve -- and we establish a new state-of-the-art on MIMIC-CXR with this work -- metrics to date, including \evmetric, indicate a gap between model performance and that which will be required to realise such systems in practice.
+Although performance in automated report generation continues to improve -- and we establish a new state-of-the-art on \mimiccxr with this work -- metrics to date, including \evmetric, indicate a gap between model performance and that which will be required to realise such systems in practice.
 The addition of grounding is a step towards real clinical impact in automated radiology report generation.